TheCatOfHs/sccop/README.md

 ## Data

-We have applied SCCOP to systematic search of B-C-N system, and you can download the corresponding data from [BCN_data](XXX).
+We have applied SCCOP to systematic search 82 compositions of B-C-N system, and you can download the data from [B-C-N_POSCAR](XXX).

 ## Authors